 Providers should be diligent about checking insurance eligibility as soon as an appointment is scheduled.
 Front desk staff should ask patients ahead of time exactly how they plan to pay the bill.
 Neither you nor the patient want to be surprised when it comes time to pay for their care.
 Go into every patient exam knowing who plans to pay for the costs, and it will save both you and your patients headaches down the line.

 Streamline Revenue Cycle Workflows

-High-deductible health insurance plans are just one of many reasons why the workload for revenue cycle staff is greater than ever before.
+High-deductible health insurance plans are just one of the many reasons why the workload for revenue cycle staff is greater than ever before.
 That is why it is crucial to streamline the efficiency of your revenue cycle workflows.
 Our software can help your coding staff be 3x more productive than their peers.
 Find out more today.